ray-cast/ray-mmd/README.md

 	- Removed DepthMap tab and now cannot support the cast shadows on the skydome
     - Occlusion maps can be fetched from the second UV set ~~,In order to use static lightmap/sky visibility in the future work, that lightmass must compute a set of unwrapped UV coordinates for the model and export it to additional UV set~~
     - Support the God ray calculated from the AtmosphericFog and Time of day
-    - Support the Volumetric fog calculated from volumetric (cube, sphere), they can be used to simulate the deep sea, because fog & water are the same as mie scattering
+    - Support the Volumetric fog calculated from volumetric (cube, sphere), they can be used to simulate the deep sea, because fog and water are the same as mie scattering [(preview)](https://github.com/ray-cast/images/raw/master/screen2.png)
 	- Support the Volumetric lighting calculated from (point,sphere,spot,ies) light source [(preview)](https://github.com/ray-cast/images/raw/master/20_volumetric_light.jpg)
 	- Fixed bug : The green is greater than red and blue, when very bright exposure
 - 更改历史: